Mahii-12/weather-api-service/README.md

 * Pincode to Coordinates: When a pincode is provided, the Nominatim API converts it to latitude and longitude, which is stored in the database for future queries.
 * Weather Data: Based on the latitude and longitude, the OpenWeather API retrieves the weather information, which is then saved in the database for future requests.

+## Scalability and SOLID Principles:

+* SOLID Principles:
+> By adhering to SOLID principles, I've designed a system that is modular, maintainable, and easily extensible, laying the foundation for scalability and future enhancements.

 ## Testing:

 * JUnit and Mockito: